-The Capacity Launch and Boost entrepreneurship programmes, as well as our Storytelling Module, are supported by multi-stakeholder engagement across sectors (public, private, non-profit and start-up).
+The Capacity Launch & Boost entrepreneurship programmes, as well as our Storytelling Module, are supported by a multi-stakeholder engagement across sectors (public, private, non-profit and start-up).
 Capacity empowers entrepreneurs to develop their ideas through self-sustaining, collaborative frameworks, rather than to reinforce any form of dependency.

 All you need is to have one idea that you are committed to developing!
 Capacity Launch is a start-up ideation programme to move from having an idea to launching it.
 The programme ends with a public Pop-Up Fair as a graduation celebration.
 The programme curriculum includes:

 - Strong focus on personal and skill-based development